 Maybe the readers of By Quiet Waters know I love a good children’s book.
-As my own kids have grown, and the youngest is in high school, I’ve done a lot of passing on books.
-But all the old friends are still on the shelves in the living room, the dining room, and the room I share with the grand kids.
+As my own kids have grown, the youngest is in high school, I’ve passed on quite a few books.
+That’s been a challenging job because if my bookish daughters are around they will declare “they are all good books”.
+In any case, all the old friends are still on the shelves.

 The story starts out with “I’m a big cat.
 I’m a strong cat.
 I’m not a scaredy-cat…except when…”

 I love that.
-Whether it’s Nana, a teenage auntie, or sweet little grand spending the afternoon, we all experience the feelings of surprise when our big strong courage gets a little like a scaredy-cat.
-Over the years of parenting, I’ve watched and listened and spoken as my kids have faced fears big and small, significant and insignificant.
-We have our phrases, our prayers, our declarations, just like the sweet phrase repeated throughout this story about a little scaredy-cat who finds peace in the anxious moments of everyday life.
+We all experience fear, and the desire to be brave.
+Whether it’s Nana, a teenage auntie, or sweet little grand, we all experience the feelings of surprise when our big strong courage gets a little like a scaredy-cat.
+Over the years of parenting, I’ve watched and listened as my kids have faced fears big and small, significant and insignificant.
+Just as this little scaredy-cat repeats his short phrase, so do we.

-The illustrations of this book are amusing, and the main character is a tiger stripe orange tabby cat.
+The illustrations of this book are amusing, and the main character is an orange tiger stripe cat.
 The colors are bright and cheerful.
-One thing I will say, the number of pink frosted, sprinkled doughnuts seems a little out of place.
+Although, pink frosted doughnuts seems a little out of place.
 Small matter.